 How do I apply for consolidation?

-The easiest way to apply to consolidate your loans into a new Direct Consolidation Loan is online.
-You will have to log into your StudentAid.gov account to apply.
-You can also download the paper application and submit it by mail.
+The easiest way to apply to consolidate your loans into a new Direct Consolidation Loan is by logging into your account on studentaid.gov and applying online, but you can also apply by mail.
+More tips and tricks about each method of applying are below.

 Remember, you can consolidate a single loan.
-If you only have one FFEL, Perkins, or Parent PLUS loan, you may still want to consolidate it to make it eligible for a relief program without losing benefits on their other Direct Loans.
+If you only have one FFEL, Perkins, or Parent PLUS loan, you may still want to consolidate it to make it eligible for a relief program without losing benefits on your other Direct Loans.
 Although a single FFEL Consolidation Loan is generally not eligible to consolidate by itself, you can consolidate it by itself if you want to participate in the PSLF program or if you are consolidating to remove the loan from default.
 You are allowed to consolidate for this reason even if you are not currently working in public service, but think you might in the future.

 When you apply, you will have to choose a repayment plan.
-And if you choose an income-driven repayment (IDR) plan you’ll be asked to submit an application for the IDR plan as well.
+And if you choose an income-driven repayment (IDR) plan, you’ll be asked to submit an application for the IDR plan as well.
 For more information, see our page on choosing a repayment plan.

 Apply by mail

-• Instructions for Direct Consolidation Loan Application and Promissory Note
+- Instructions for Direct Consolidation Loan Application and Promissory Note

-• Direct Consolidation Loan Application and Promissory Note
+- Direct Consolidation Loan Application and Promissory Note

-After you complete the application, send the forms to one of the four loan servicers below.
+After you complete the application, send the forms to one of the loan servicers below.
 You can choose which loan servicer you send these forms to.

 EdFinancial